You are tuned to the nation's most listened-to radio program.

 I can straight play them like a violin.

-I know what's gonna tick them off.
+I know what's going to tick them off.

-I know what they're gonna focus on.
+I know what they're going to focus on.

-And so we've been in control of the news cycle on this for five days.
+And so, we've been in control of the news cycle on this for five days.

 Now, Mrs. Clinton, her husband's out there saying that she is a world-class genius.